-Interim Measures for the Administration of the Business Activities of Online Lending Information Intermediary Institutions issued by the PBOC, the MIIT and the Ministry of Public Security on August 24, 2016, Guidelines for the Administration of Recordation and Registration of P2P Lending Information Intermediary Institutions issued by the China Banking Regulatory Commission, the MIIT and the SAIC on October 28, 2016, Guidelines for the Online Lending Fund Depository Business issued by the China Banking Regulatory Commission on February 22, 2017 and Guidelines for the Disclosure of Information on the Business Activities of Online Lending Information Intermediary Institutions issued by the China Banking Regulatory Commission on August 23, 2017 (collectively referred to as "One approach and Three Guidelines"), provide a legal system basis for the standardized development and continuous prudent supervision of the online peer-to-peer lending industry.
-According to "One approach and Three Guidelines", peer-to-peer lending information intermediary institutions should apply for recordation and registration to the local financial regulatory departments.
+Interim Measures for the Administration of the Business Activities of Online Lending Information Intermediary Institutions issued by the PBOC, the MIIT and the Ministry of Public Security on August 24, 2016, Guidelines for the Administration of Recordation and Registration of P2P Lending Information Intermediary Institutions issued by the China Banking Regulatory Commission, the MIIT and the SAIC on October 28, 2016, Guidelines for the Online Lending Fund Depository Business issued by the China Banking Regulatory Commission on February 22, 2017 and Guidelines for the Disclosure of Information on the Business Activities of Online Lending Information Intermediary Institutions issued by the China Banking Regulatory Commission on February 22, 2017 and Guidelines for the Disclosure of August 23, 2017 (collectively referred to as "One approach and Three Guidelines"), provide a legal system basis for the standardized development and continuous prudent supervision of the online peer-to-peer lending industry.
+According to "One approach and Three Guidelines", peer-to-peer lending information to the local financial regulatory departments.